What is the Water Quality in Fontana, California?

-Let’s dive deeper into what’s in Fontana water.
+Let’s look closer at what’s in Fontana water.

 What’s in Fontana water?